TimKuijten/Project2/README.md

 - The more reviews the more difficult it is to have a high average score
 - Most restaurants that deliver food deliver Pizza or Burgers, while when it comes to going out for dinner most restaurants serve Medeterranian dishes.
 Sushi/Japanese however, is very popular for both.
 - With getting breakfast or brunch delivered you can't go wrong; those two categories have the highest rating of all on Glovo.
 - When going out for Dinner in Barcelona you should go to Polish restaurant it has an average of 100% on TripAdvisor (based on low amount of reviews).
+When looking at cuisines with more reviews Japanese is the highest rated.
 - Avoid Kebab/Turkish restaurants to go to or order from, this is the only cuisine that is in the list of worst scoring cuisines in both lists.